- A. Moving resource blocks within the same Terraform state, for example to a child module.

 files: ^notebooks/ # Only apply this under notebooks/

-After setting up a config, you have to install the hook as a git hook: pre-commit install
+After setting up a config, you have to install the hook as a git hook: pre-commit install.

 This clones Jupytext and sets up the git hook using it.

-and you have defined the hook in a language agnostic way!
+Now the defined commit wil run when you git commit and you have defined the hook in a language agnostic way!

-In this configuration, you manually specify the rev
+In this configuration, you manually specify the rev which is the tag of the specifiek repo to clone from.

-You can test if the hook runs by running it on a specific file or on all files with pre-commit run --all-files
+You can test if the hook runs by running it on a specific file or on all files with pre-commit run --all-files.

 Explanation and possible issues ¶